nextstrain/nextclade_data/docs/dataset-creation-guide.md

 # Nextclade dataset creation guide

 This guide describes how to create a new Nextclade dataset from scratch.
 Datasets are how Nextclade is customized to work with a particular virus.

-Once a dataset is created, it can be shared with other users via the Nextclade data repository or a separate Github repository.
+Once a dataset is created, it can be optionally shared with other users via the Nextclade data repository or a separate Github repository.
-Please consult the [Nextclade dataset curation guide](dataset-curation-guide.md) for further information on how you can share your dataset using the Nextstrain dataset repository.

 This page provides a detailed walk-through on how to put together a Nextclade dataset.
 Answers to [Frequently Asked Questions](#faqs) is provided below.

+> ⚠️ This guide serves for advanced Nextclade users and enthusiasts who want to create and maintain their own Nextclade datasets, e.g. to add a yet unsupported pathogen or strain.
+It assumes basic familiarity with Nextclade CLI and Nextclade Web and some experience with different datasets as a user.
+If you are not yet comfortable using Nextclade and want to learn more about Nextclade datasets, please refer to the [Nextclade user documentation](https://docs.nextstrain.org/projects/nextclade/en/stable/) first.

+> ⚠️ If you are looking for Nextclade software developer documentation, see [Nextclade developer guide](https://github.com/nextstrain/nextclade/blob/master/docs/dev/developer-guide.md) instead.

+> ⚠️ If you are looking how you can share your dataset using the Nextclade data repository please consult the [Nextclade dataset curation guide](dataset-curation-guide.md).

 ## Recommended prerequisites